sinfin/auctify/README.md

 # Auctify
-Rails engine for auctions of items
+Rails engine for auctions of items.
+Can be used on any ActiveRecord models.

 ## Objects
 - `:item` - object/model, which should be auctioned (from `main_app`)